yyyyZc12/STATS-220/README.md

 ## Hi

+* My feeling about STATS 220:*

 1. I am so happy to learn STATS 220.

-* I hope I can get great grade in this course.
+2. I hope I can get great grade in this course.

+* My hobby*

+* Skiing

+* Watch films

+* traveling

 **This is my repo for STATS 220.**